thaispapa/thaispapa/README.md

-🌐 I'm a native Portuguese speaker with advanced proficiency in English and currently learning Mandarin Chinese (汉语).
+🌐 I'm a native Portuguese speaker with advanced proficiency in English and currently learning Mandarin Chinese (中文).

 🎓 I'm an undergraduate student at the Instituto Federal de Educação, Ciência e Tecnologia do Ceará, majoring in Computer Engineering.